garylirocks/quickrefs/azure.markdown

 - Collects data automatically, can be extended by:
   - Enabling diagnostics: only get full info about a resource after you have enabled diagnostic logging for it, e.g. SQL Database
   - Adding an agent: e.g. install a Log Analytics agent to a VM
+- Can be used to **unify** multiple monitoring solutions:
+  - Azure Application Insights and Azure Security Center store their collected data in workspace for Azure Monitor, you can then use Azure Monitor Log Analytics to interactively query the data;
 - Use Data Collector API to send data from your custom code

 | logs | metrics |